 Why collaboration in the decision making process is invaluable

-While the equipment planner is just one of the many stakeholders who may be involved in the decision making process, never-the-less he, or she, is probably the one with the most experience and has the most insight into the nitty-gritty aspects of the construction project.
+The equipment planner is just one of the many stakeholders who may be involved in the decision making process, so he or she is probably the one with the most experience and has the most insight into the nitty-gritty aspects of the construction project.
 The equipment planner is often the one with the greatest understanding of both the product-specific issues as well as the broad-scope implications.

 Even with the vast amount of information regarding particular items available on manufacturer websites, getting all the information necessary when making selections may not be so easy to come by.
 Clinical staff may know what equipment they would like to install in this new area, but may not always have a clear understanding of all the attendant issues involved.
 This is why it is essential to employ collaboration with a professional equipment planner in the whole planning process.